karel-3d/karel-3d.github.io/_posts/2013-02-20-piratebay.md

 description: Information about 2013 Pirate Bay archive and additional experiments
 ---

 Update, 2014: As of December 2014, The Pirate Bay is down and people started to write me, if I don't have any updated version.
 I don't.
-Slightly more (july 2013) updated versions of TPB (and in CSV - probably easier to parse) are on those github repositories (not made by me):
+Slightly more (july 2013) updated versions of TPB (and in CSV - probably easier to parse) are on those github repositories (not made by me; note that "info hash" and "magnet" are the same thing):

 * <https://github.com/tpb-archive/3xxxxxx>
 * <https://github.com/tpb-archive/4xxxxxx>